Chris Stapleton: Artistry

 Stapleton's musical influences range from outlaw country and bluegrass to rock and roll and blues.
 NPR and Paste magazine described his sound as a blend of country, classic rock and Southern soul.
 Before going solo, Stapleton led the progressive bluegrass band the SteelDrivers and the rock and roll band the Jompson Brothers.
 His first solo album, Traveller, was an old-school country, Southern rock and bluegrass record; his second, From A Room: Volume 1, focused on country, blues and roots rock.
-He played acoustic guitar and electric guitar on both albums.
+Stapleton played acoustic guitar and electric guitar on both albums.

 Stapleton is a soul singer with a tenor vocal range.
 Los Angeles Times writer Randy Lewis said in 2015 that his singing recalled "the note-bending style of country that traces to Merle Haggard and Lefty Frizzell and the gut-wrenching expressionism of blues and R&B perfected by Ray Charles", while his guitar performances elicited "memories of Texas blues rocker Stevie Ray Vaughan".
 Stapleton has cited Charles, Otis Redding, and Freddie King as some of his musical influences, along with Kentucky-based country artists, Keith Whitley, Dwight Yoakam and Patty Loveless. [...]
 "Those names are just part of life in Kentucky.
 You can't help but be aware of them and be influenced by them."